Canon New F-1

-The Canon New F-1 replaced the F-1n (an upgraded F-1) as Canon's top-of-the-line 35mm single-lens reflex camera in 1981.
+The Canon New F-1 is a professional 35 mm single-lens reflex camera that replaced the F-1n (an upgraded F-1) as Canon's top-of-the-line 35mm single-lens reflex camera in September 1981.
 Like the earlier models, the New F-1 takes FD-mount lenses.
-Although no date has ever been confirmed, it is thought that the last New F-1 was still being made in 1992.
+Although no date has ever been confirmed, it is thought that the last New F-1 was made in 1992.
 It was officially discontinued in 1994, and factory support ended in 2004.

+Overview

-The New F-1 is a manual-exposure camera capable of TTL full-aperture metering and stopped-down metering with the included Eye-Level Finder FN.
-Aperture-priority AE is available by attaching the optional AE Finder FN.
-Also, shutter-priority mode is optionally available when using either AE Motor Drive FN or AE Power Winder FN.
+The New F-1 is a manual-exposure camera capable of TTL full-aperture metering and stopped-down metering with the included Eye-Level Finder FN using a match-needle metering system.
+Aperture priority autoexposure is available by attaching the optional AE Finder FN.
+Also, shutter priority mode is optionally available when using either AE Motor Drive FN or AE Power Winder FN.
+The New F-1 is also capable of operating in aperture priority mode with earlier Canon lenses which do not have an automatic diaphragm.

+Batteries are housed behind the right-hand grip on the front of the camera.

+Shutter speed timing is provided by both mechanical and electronic methods.
+In the manual exposure mode, the camera uses mechanical timing for the fast speeds (1/2000 – 1/125 s + X (flash synch, 1/90 s) and B) and electronic timing for the slow speeds (1/60 – 8 s).
+When aperture-priority autoexposure is used, all shutter speeds are electronically timed, and the fastest speed is reduced to 1/1000 s.

+Metering patterns are determined by the focusing screen in use, as each focusing screen incorporates a beam-splitter grating to redirect some light to the silicon photodiode metering cell in the body; in the previous F-1, the light-splitting device was a partially-silvered mirror in the condenser, which was mounted in the body.
+With many of the screens, the New F-1 has a choice between center-weighted averaging, selective-area (a rectangular frame in the center, covering approximately 12% of the overall frame area, similar to the prior F-1), or spot metering patterns (a circular frame in the center, covering approximately 3% of the overall frame area).

+System camera

 The New F-1 is an expandable system.
-It consists of interchangeable viewfinders, focusing screens, motor drives, and alternate backs, all of which are specific to the New F-1.
+It includes interchangeable viewfinders, focusing screens, motor drives, and alternate backs, all of which are specific to the New F-1.
 All other Canon components, such as the FD lens series, close up accessories (bellows, extension tubes, etc.), and Canon A and T Speedlights (except the 300TL) are also compatible with the system.